Which washing machine brand?

 Choosing the best Samsung washing machine

-Samsung washing machines are generally quite feature-rich, with a lot of extra programs and functionality to choose from.
-Samsung also allows you to set some of its machines using a smartphone, which can diagnose any problems the machine might be suffering.
+Samsung washing machines are generally quite feature-rich, with a lot of extra programs and functions to choose from.
+Samsung also allows you to set some of its machines using a smartphone, which can also diagnose any problems the machine might be suffering.

 The most recent Samsung washing machine innovation is the AddWash feature, which is simply a hatch in the door to add in extra items midway through the wash.